LEARN

 The opportunity arises when the same asset has different funding rates on different exchanges.
 For example, if ETH's funding rate on Binance is -0.01% (shorts pay longs) and +0.05% on Bybit (longs pay shorts), you can go long on Binance and short on Bybit.
 Your position is market-neutral (hedged), but you collect the 0.06% funding rate spread every 8 hours.

-CryptoGrind's FundingBot monitors funding rates across 7 exchanges, normalizes different settlement intervals to a common basis, and alerts you when the edge exceeds 2x the trading fees — ensuring only profitable opportunities surface.
+CryptoGrind's FundingBot monitors funding rates across 12 exchanges, normalizes different settlement intervals to a common basis, and alerts when the raw spread exceeds 2x the trading fees — this is a display filter, not a trading recommendation or a promise of any outcome.

 FAQ